Back in Tyne: Five memorable matches against Arsenal

 A game that will live long in the memory of Newcastle supporters as the Magpies incredibly came from four goals down to salvage an unforgettable 4-4 draw at St. James' Park.

-All of Arsenal's four goals were netted inside the opening 26 minutes, with Theo Walcott opening the scoring after 44 seconds before Johan Djourou's header and Robin van Persie's strike put the Gunners three goals ahead after 10 minutes.
+All of Arsenal's four goals were netted inside the opening 26 minutes, with Theo Walcott opening the scoring after 44 seconds before Johan Djourou's header and Robin van Persie's strike put the Gunners three goals ahead after ten minutes.

-The Dutch forward netted a close-range header to extend Arsenal's advantage at the break before Abou Diaby's red card proved a key turning point in the match.
+The Dutch forward netted a close-range header to extend Arsenal's advantage before the break but Abou Diaby's red card shortly after the restart proved a key turning point in the match.

 In the final 22 minutes, Barton's two converted penalties, either side of Leon Best's strike, set up a frantic finish before Cheick Tioté's sensational 20-yard volley in the dying stages saw the home supporters erupt with joy.

 Shearer's sensational free-kick in final day classic (1999/00)

 Alan Shearer scored the 300th goal of his career as Newcastle claimed a 4-2 win against the 1999/00 Premier League runners-up on the final day of the season.

 Gary Speed's opener was immediately cancelled out by Nigerian forward Kanu before Shearer restored United's lead with a sublime free-kick from distance in front of the Leazes End.

 Despite Stefan Malz's equaliser for Arsène Wenger's side, two goals in four second half minutes from the Magpies, courtesy of Speed and Magpies defender Andy O'Brien made sure of the three points, with Newcastle finishing the league campaign in 11th place on 52 points.